 5. High Demand Locations

 As a travel nurse, you don’t have to depend on location.

 Instead, you can choose assignments only in the best places to live as a nurse.

-If you end up having a hard time finding new travel nurse jobs in your current location, you can easily pack up your bags and move to a new location and facility that better fits your changing needs.
+If you end up having a hard time finding new travel healthcare jobs or travel nurse jobs in your current location, you can easily pack up your bags and move to a new location and facility that better fits your changing needs.